archerdao/governance/docs/pages/for-miners/getting-started.md

 ```

 Then, for each of your block-producing Geth nodes obtain your node's peer ID (enode ID).
-You can obtain this value by calling the "admin_nodeInfo" [as outlined in the Geth documentation](https://geth.ethereum.org/docs/rpc/ns-admin#admin_nodeinfo) and copying the "enode" value in the returned JSON object.
+You can obtain this value by calling "admin_nodeInfo" [as outlined in the Geth documentation](https://geth.ethereum.org/docs/rpc/ns-admin#admin_nodeinfo) and copying the "enode" value in the returned JSON object.

 Please, then send your "enode" ID to the Archer team:

-Email: caleb@blocklytics.org
+Email: office@archerdao.io

 If you use a client other than Geth to produce your blocks, please reach out to the team directly.